-Every business playbook starts the same way: build an audience first.
-Get to 10,000 followers.
+Every business playbook starts the same way.
+Build an audience first.
+Get to ten thousand followers.
 Grow your email list.
 Then, once you've proven people like you, sell something.
-I followed this playbook for years.
+It sounds logical.
 It's backwards.

 You don't need an audience to get customers.
 An audience watches.
 Customers pay.
-Those are different things, and chasing the wrong one first is one of the most expensive mistakes a creator can make.
+Those are different things, and chasing the wrong one first is one of the more expensive mistakes a new business owner can make.

-I've spent 15 years building and selling digital products, and the businesses that started fastest had one thing in common: they skipped the audience-building phase entirely.
-They went looking for customers on day one.
+The people who get to income fastest have one thing in common: they skip the audience-building phase entirely.
+They go looking for customers on day one.
+Not followers.
+Not subscribers.
+Customers.

 The myth of "build an audience first"

 The advice sounds reasonable.
 Prove there's interest before you build the product.
 Grow a following so you have people to sell to.
-It even has some logic behind it.
+It has a kind of surface logic.

-The problem is the timeline.
+The problem is timing.
 Building an audience takes months or years.
 Getting a paying customer can take days.
-If you spend six months growing a following before you try to sell anything, you've delayed every learning by six months — including the most important one: whether anyone will pay for this.
+If you spend six months growing a following before you try to sell anything, you've delayed every other learning by six months—including the most important one: whether anyone will actually pay for what you're making.

 There's also a conceptual error buried in the advice.
 An audience is not a customer base.
 A million people can follow you and buy nothing.
-Meanwhile, A.J. — a friend who builds personal finance content on YouTube — spent three years getting to 45,000 subscribers and made about $2,000 a month from ads.
-When YouTube changed its algorithm, his income dropped to $400.
+A.J. spent three years getting to 45,000 YouTube subscribers in personal finance and made about $2,000 a month from ads.
+Not bad, but not a living.
+Then YouTube changed the algorithm.
+His income dropped to $400.
 Same subscribers.
 Same videos.
 Same effort.
 He'd built an audience but not a business.

 An audience is rented attention.
 A customer is owned revenue.
 The sooner you chase the second one, the better.